 Use tongs or a slotted spoon to remove the potatoes from the pot and fill the jar while maintaining about a 1 1/2 inch headspace.

-Fill jars with the hot potatoes.
-Add 1/2 teaspoon canning salt to each pint jar, or 1 teaspoon to each quart (salt is optional but adds a lot of flavor).
+If using salt, add up to 1/2 teaspoon to each pint jar, and up to 1 teaspoon to each quart (salt is optional but adds a lot of flavor).

 Add fresh hot water to the jar, leaving a 1-inch headspace.